Contour is a Layer 7 HTTP middleware reverse proxy for enabling ingress to Kubernetes clusters.

 When designing Kubernetes objects, we try to expose information as close as possible to the object that needs it.
 For example, we will ensure that HTTPProxy objects have status conditions that tell the user that created them if there is a problem, rather than just logging that information from Contour itself.

-Contour currently supports Ingress v1beta1, HTTPProxy and IngressRoute.
-In the near future, we’ll add support for Ingress v1 and after that Ingress v2.
+Contour currently supports Ingress, HTTPProxy and the Kubernetes Gateway API.
 We don’t ask users to choose which ingress API they want to use, instead we will consider providing support for any requested types to meet users wherever they are.

 This goal is in conflict with the goal of a minimum surface area, but we realize that channeling all our users to an API which is only implemented in Contour is bad for their interoperability and limits our total addressable market.
 The idea for this goal is that we will thoughtfully consider new ingress types as they become available, and add them in if we believe it is a good idea.

-By closely tracking the upcoming Ingress V1 and V2 specifications we actively contribute to the broader Kubernetes community as early adopters.
+By closely tracking the Ingress and Gateway API specifications we actively contribute to the broader Kubernetes community as early adopters.

 We promise that: